EuroVelo 1 - Atlantic Coast Route

 Overview of EuroVelo 1 in Ireland

+The route begins (or ends depending on your direction of travel) in the southeast corner of Ireland at the ferry port of Rosslare Harbour.
+From here ferries connect to the UK, France and Spain.
+Rosslare Harbour is 2.5 hrs from Dublin by train.
 There are 10 train stations along the route allowing cyclists to join or leave the route at each of those train stations.
-Further details are provided in the section about Public Transport.
+Further details are provided here – Public Transport.

-Be aware – due to the nature of this route it is most suitable for cyclists with some experience, a good level of fitness and a bike with some low gears and wider tyres.
-Cyclists doing EuroVelo 1 in Ireland will have a hugely rewarding experience but should be comfortable in an environment occasionally sharing space with other traffic, sometimes close to an urban area.
-While the route is mostly on quiet roads with very little traffic there are some busier roads used where the option of a quiet road or cycle path is not yet available.
-The route is on the Atlantic Coast, so expect some windy days and maybe some rain.
-The wind usually comes from the southwest.
-Most of all be prepared for the experience of a lifetime!
+Be aware – Cyclists doing EuroVelo 1 in Ireland will have a hugely rewarding experience but should be comfortable in an environment occasionally sharing space with other traffic.
+While the route is mostly on quiet roads with very little traffic, there are some busier roads used, in both rural and urban areas, where the option of a quiet road or cycle path is not yet available.
+Lastly, the route is on the Atlantic Coast, so expect some wind and maybe some rain.
+Remember, the wind usually comes from the southwest – so going south to north is generally easier from Kerry northwards.

 Sections